Dev Site — You are viewing the development build. Go to Main Site

 If you have a question about library content, a suggestion for the library, or have found an error in the library, please submit to the code library suggestion box by filling out this form.

-If you would like to contribute, please contact info@appliedhealthanalytics.org with a request to be added as a contributor to the library’s GitHub repository and a brief description of what you would like to contribute.
+The library is developed openly on GitHub at ahadi-analytics/snt-code-library.
+If you would like to contribute, please contact info@appliedhealthanalytics.org with a request to be added as a contributor and a brief description of what you would like to contribute.
+Bug reports and suggestions can also be opened directly as GitHub issues.

 To receive email updates about new additions and future changes to the SNT code library, please fill out this subscription form.